sillygoose/multisma2/README.md

     - pyyaml

 - SMA Sunny Boy inverter(s) supporting WebConnect
-- Docker (a Dockerfile is supplied to allow running in a Docker container as an option)
+- Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB that also has containers running InfluxDB, InfluxDB2, Telegraf, and Grafana)

 ### Installation
 1. First up is to clone this repository and install the packages it needs to operate: